mVentory/MVentory_S3CDN/README.md

 1. Create a new product and view it in the front-end.
 2. The URLs of the product images should be pointing at AWS and images should be displayed correctly.

+### Troubleshooting

+1. Check the URL of the images - must point to S3 or CloudFront.
+2. Try accessing the image on S3 - should be public
+3. Use AWS console to check if the image exists on S3
+4. Check if the bucket has a policy for public read-only access

+***

 ##Image migration

-Use `utils/upload-to-s3` script to migrate all original images from the local storage to S3.
+Use `utils/upload-to-s3` script to migrate all original product images from the local storage to S3.
+All other images in /media/ folder are ignored.

-The script can called from ... and requires ... the user to be logged in as ... .
+####Prep

+1. Place the script into Magento root
+2. Check your `max_execution_time`.
+The script may take a while.
+3. Modify the script if you want to limit the scope of the images to a particular website.
+4. Prepare an S3 bucket (see instructions above).
+5. Prepare resizing dimensions (see instructions above)

+We recomment to configure and test the extension first.
+Do not run the script if you cannot successfully upload images to S3 via the admin or [Magento Android App](http://mventory.com).

+####Notes

-Resizing dimensions are taken from mage config.
+* Resizing dimensions are taken from mage config.
+* Oroginal files are uploaded as is, other dimensions are produced on the fly and uploaded.

-Uploaded images are not deleted.
+* Uploaded images are not deleted.

-Errors are written to an error log.
-The script will not stop on errors.
-Files existing on S3 are overwritten by the local copy.
+* Errors are written to s3.log file.
+* The script does not stop on errors.
+* Files existing on S3 are overwritten by the local copy.
+* The script may take a very long time to execute

+***

 ##Bulk image resizing

 Use `utils/resize-on-s3` script to resize original images on S3 to something else.